rsyslog/rsyslog/source/historical/stunnel.rst

 Conclusion
 ----------

-With minumal effort, you can set up a secure logging infrastructure employing ssl encrypted syslog message transmission.
+With minimal effort, you can set up a secure logging infrastructure employing ssl encrypted syslog message transmission.
 As a side note, you also have the benefit of reliable tcp delivery which is far less prone to message loss than udp.